tangshuang/jqvm/README.md

 - object: a normal object which is used to be initialize vm's backend state.
 - store: an instance of `Store`
-- vm: an instance of `ViewModel`
-- ViewModel: a class extended from `ViewModel`
-- function: which returns one of above
+- function: which returns one of above or other objects

 When you pass a normal object, the original object will be changed by vm.
 This make it shared amoung different mounting.
 To prevent this, you can use a function to return a independent object in the function.